-Campbell was listed as Iowa’s starting middle linebacker heading into his sophomore season, but mononucleosis kept him out for the first three games of the season.
+Campbell, who said he watches former Virginia Tech and current Buffalo Bills linebacker Tremaine Edmunds’ (who is also 6-5) college highlights to use as an example of what a player of his size can do, was listed as Iowa’s starting middle linebacker heading into his sophomore season, but mononucleosis kept him out for the first three games of the year.

-But in the final five games, Campbell showed flashes of his potential playing weak-side linebacker for the Hawkeye defense.
+While rotating at MLB in the final five games, Campbell showed flashes of his potential.
 Whether it was swarming into the backfield to force an errant pass against Wisconsin, or intercepting a pass in the back of the end zone in the very same game — Campbell always seemed to be around the ball.

 “He really sets the tone both in practice and in games,” safety Jack Koerner said.
 “He’s made everyone on our defense, and really the whole team, better just by the way he goes about his business.
 He sets the tone in practice, and he really gets us flying around out there.
 He couldn’t be a better guy.”

-Campbell was moved inside to middle linebacker ahead of his junior season in 2021.
+Campbell was awarded the full-time starting middle linebacker job ahead of his junior season in 2021.